pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 ..
 Note::

-   PyBlosxom is backwards compatible with previous versions of PyBlosxom.
+   Pyblosxom is backwards compatible with previous versions of Pyblosxom.
 You can put your flavour files in your datadir.
 You can also put your flavour files in the categories of your datadir.
-   However you cannot have a flavourdir and put flavour files in your datadir---PyBlosxom will look at **EITHER** your datadir **OR** your flavourdir for flavour files.
+   However you cannot have a flavourdir and put flavour files in your datadir---Pyblosxom will look at **EITHER** your datadir **OR** your flavourdir for flavour files.